GabyQueiroz/RL_Tomate/README.md

 - `balanced`: combines IoU, classification reward, and a small step penalty.
 - `efficient`: penalizes large windows and extra steps to encourage economical visual inspection.

-## Article Files

-- `artigo_metodologia_resultados_atualizado.tex`: methodology and results in Portuguese, ready to adapt into the paper.
-- `metodologia_ppo_tomate.tex`: detailed PPO methodology draft.
-- `RELATORIO_RL_TOMATE.md`: updated summary of the latest experiment.

-## How to Judge the Model

-Use the held-out test metrics in `tables/ppo_vs_baselines.csv` and `tables/ppo_variant_comparison.csv`.

-Strong evidence that the model is useful:

-- Macro-F1 is above majority-class and random baselines.
-- Mean best IoU improves, showing alignment with expert annotations.
-- Per-class F1 is non-zero and balanced across `GrayMold`, `Viral`, and `Wilt`.
-- The best model uses fewer steps or smaller attention windows without losing diagnostic performance.
-- Learning curves improve on validation data.